my1396/Econ-Study/_posts/2024-08-12-Latex-Zotero.md

 Changing a pattern will only affect items created/changed after you changed the pattern; existing keys are <span class="env-orange">NOT automatically updated</span> when you change the pattern.

-If you want your keys to update after a pattern change, you will have to select your items, right-click > Better BibTeX > Select `Refresh BibTeX key`.
+If you want your keys to update after a pattern change, you will have to select your items, right-click > <span class="env-green">Better BibTeX</span> > <span class="env-green">Select `Refresh BibTeX key`</span>.
 This will not affect keys you have pinned.

 Taking the following reference as an example: